yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/SGX/Overview.rst

 The SGX cores in AM family support OpenGL\ |reg| ES 1.1 and OpenGL\ |reg| ES 2.0 APIs.

-These devices do not utilize static memory carveouts.
+These devices do not use static memory carve-outs.
 The only reservations made in device tree are for control registers.
-Memory is instead dynamically allocated at runtime depending on the task and will scale accordingly.
-Buffers are allocated from CMA and other runtime memory allocations are made from standard pages.
+Memory is instead dynamically allocated at runtime depending on the task and will scale as needed.
+Scanout buffers come from the Contiguous Memory Allocation (CMA) pool and other runtime memory allocations come from standard pages.
 See the kernel module memory management subsystem for more information.

-Software Architecture
+Software architecture
 =====================

-The picture below shows the software architecture of Graphics in
+The following picture shows the software architecture of Graphics in
 |__SDK_FULL_NAME__|.

 .. figure:: /images/Graphic_software_stacks_DRM.png